 In accordance with ASC 350, the Group does not amortize goodwill, but tests it for impairment.
 Goodwill is not deductible for tax purposes.
 The Group tests goodwill for impairment at the reporting unit level on an annual basis as of October 1, and between annual tests when an event occurs or circumstances change that could indicate that the asset might be impaired.
 Commencing in September 2011, the Group adopted the Financial Accounting Standards Board ("FASB") revised guidance on "Testing of Goodwill for Impairment."
 Under this guidance, the Group has the option to choose whether it will apply the qualitative assessment first and then the quantitative assessment, if necessary, or to apply the quantitative assessment directly.
 For reporting units applying a qualitative assessment first, the Group starts the goodwill impairment test by assessing qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-If the Group determines that it is more-likely-than-not the fair value of a reporting unit is less than its carrying value.
-For reporting units directly applying the quantitative assessment, the Group performs the goodwill with its carrying value.
-For reporting units directly applying the quantitative assessment, the Group performs the goodwill with its carrying value.
-For reporting units directly applying the quantitative assessment, the Group performs the goodwill impairment test by quantitative impairment test of those reporting units to their carrying amounts.
+If the Group determines that it is more-likely-than-not the fair value of a reporting unit is less than its carrying amount, the quantitative impairment test is mandatory.
+Otherwise, no further testing is required.
+The quantitative impairment test consists of a comparison of the fair value of goodwill with its carrying value.
+For reporting units directly applying the quantitative assessment, the Group performs the goodwill impairment test by quantitatively comparing the fair values of those reporting units to their carrying amounts.